robot-one/robot-one.github.io/content/posts/quick-notes-phone-security.md

 Security professionals have done a much better job than me, comparing the security of all the popular chat applications here:
 ### [SecureMessagingApps.com](https://www.securemessagingapps.com/)

+My friend asked about Whatsapp specifically, and this article from MakeUseOf, "**[Is WhatsApp Safe?
+5 Scams, Threats, and Security Risks to Know About](https://www.makeuseof.com/tag/4-security-threats-whatsapp-users-need-know/)**", is also a pretty good summary.

 ## ![English Language](/img/logos/United-Kingdom.gif) English:

 > Hi